-Multiple Gulf Arab states that host US assets targeted in Iran retaliation
+Multiple Arab states that host US assets targeted in Iran retaliation

 Iran confirms targeting US bases across the Middle East.